 Other options to release music inspired by my backing tracks

-If you want to release a track because you like my music and the progressions I use, you will have to create your own sound.
-Unfortunately, at the moment, this is the only this possibility.
-You can use the same chords.
-Chords cannot be copyrighted unlike melodies as mentioned in this article.
+If you want to release a track without buying a licence, but you like my music and the progressions I use, you can create your own sound but use my track as inspiration, as chords cannot be copyrighted as mentioned in this article.

 However, if you sound too similar to my track, I might receive a claim and I’ll have to counterclaim.
 It has to be different enough.
 The best choice is to take the chords I have used and make a totally different arrangement, your own style.
 I believe coming up with your own sound is much more creative and rewarding.